onflow/flow/agendas/2023/sprint-kickoff/2023-09-05-Protocol-Sprint-Kickoff.md

 # Team Wins 🎉
 - Migrated 100% mainnet gRPC traffic to QuickNode
+- Published [Storehouse Design Doc](https://dapperlabs.notion.site/Storehouse-Design-Whiteboard-2f38e27891fc4e3e91415dbce240f175) so that it is accessible by the commnity.
+- Successfully deployed fix to mitigate protocol state growth on execution nodes by periodically pruning chuck data packs for sealed blocks.

 ### Mainnet Uptime SLO - Last 14 days (8/18 to 9/1)